davenicholson-xyz/rewind/README.md

 A: No, they solve different problems.
 Use rewind for automatic local versioning, Git for team collaboration and remote storage.

 **Q: How much disk space does it use?**
-A: Only stores changed files once (deduplicated).
+A: Only stores changed files once (deduplicated by content hash).
 A typical project might use 100-500MB for months of history.

 **Q: Can I use it with Git?**
 A: Yes!
 Rewind ignores `.git/` by default.
 Many developers use both together.